na-stewart/sanic-security/README.md

 **0.0.0**

-* MAJOR version when you make incompatible API changes,
+* MAJOR version when you make incompatible API changes.

-* MINOR version when you add functionality in a backwards compatible manner, and
+* MINOR version when you add functionality in a backwards compatible manner.

 * PATCH version when you make backwards compatible bug fixes.